 - Lac Handicrafts

 - Marble Handicrafts

 - Tilla Juttis

 Government handicrafts shops

-Handicrafts can be best bought from the state based Government handicrafts shops.
+Handicrafts can be best bought from the state based government handicrafts shops.
 However, the type of handicrafts varies from one state to other.
-Besides these, there are numerous handicrafts emporium in almost every big city and town.
+Besides, there are numerous handicrafts emporium in almost every big city and town.
 Some of the famous handicrafts shops all over India are:

 - Dilli Haat in Delhi